 There are many different types of plant-based diets.
 The three most common ones are:

-Lacto-vegetarian.
-You're not allowed to eat meat or eggs, but dairy products are OK.
+- Lacto-vegetarian: No meat or eggs, but dairy products are OK.

 - Lacto-ovo-vegetarian: No meat, but dairy products and eggs are OK.

 You can eat a plant-based diet without going completely vegetarian.